apereo/cas/current/installation/Configuring-Authentication-Components.md

       p:transformPrincipalId="UPPERCASE" />
 {% endhighlight %}

-######`CredentialsToLdapAttributePrincipalResolver`
-Provides an LDAP resolver based on the ldaptive library.
-This components provides a two-phase principal resolution
-strategy:

-1. Delegate to a (presumably simple) resolver to obtain a principal ID to use as the basis of an LDAP query.
-2. Execute an LDAP query for attributes, with the option to use a returned attribute as the final principal ID.

-TODO: provide configuration example
-@mmoayyed

 ######`X509SubjectPrincipalResolver`
 Creates a principal ID from a format string composed of components from the subject distinguished name.
 See the [X.509 principal resolver](#x_509) section for more information.